dicodeworld551/interactive-terrif-map-app/README.md

 ## How to Use

-1. Open the live app URL (e.g., `https://yourusername.github.io/interactive-map-app/`)
+1. Open the live app URL  **https://dicodeworld551.github.io/interactive-terrif-map-app/tariff_map_page.html**
 2. Click on regions/countries/products to view detailed tariff explanations
 3. Explore updated commentary and statistics by P Donald Trump